 Project SUCCESS

-Since 1987, RISAS has implemented Project SUCCESS (Schools Using Coordinated Community Efforts to Strengthen Students) in RI middle and high schools.
+Since 1987, RISAS has implemented Project SUCCESS (Schools Using Coordinated Community Efforts to Strengthen Students) in Rhode Island middle and high schools.

-Project SUCCESS is recognized by the Substance Abuse and Mental Health Services Administration (SAMHSA) as an effective evidence-based program to prevent and reduce substance use among youth ages 12 to 18.
+Recognized by the Substance Abuse and Mental Health Services Administration (SAMHSA) as an evidence-based program, Project SUCCESS is proven effective in preventing and reducing substance use among youth ages 12 to 18.

 The Student Assistance Counselor is a valued member of our school community.
 Their care, compassion, and advocacy is treasured by our students and their families.